 Please don’t forget your camera!
-We use the Sony A6000 for photos and the GoPro Hero 5 Black for videos.
-The GoPro is waterproof so you can use it even if it rains.
+We use the Sony A6000, which is a mirrorless camera, for photos and the GoPro Hero 5 Black for videos.
+(Read this great post from TravelFreak to learn more about mirrorless cameras) The GoPro is waterproof so you can use it even if it rains.
 Keep in mind that the GoPro has a fisheye lens.

 Our Dover White Cliffs Experience

 We thoroughly enjoyed our time exploring the White Cliffs of Dover.
 It exceeded my expectations.
 We were lucky to get amazing weather so the views were incredible.
 The highlight, though, was the Dover Cliffs tunnel tour.
 Check out our White Cliffs of Dover video so that you can see what it is like.

 Have you ever visited the White Cliffs of Dover?
 I would love to hear about your experience.